AmpersandTarski/RAP/docs/preparing-azure.md

 To make use of Open ID Connect (OIDC) to allow GitHub Actions to apply new deployments to AKS the following steps are required.

+### Requirements

+The following permissions are required for registering an app:

+- You must have sufficient permissions to register an application with your Azure AD tenant, and assign to the application a role in your Azure subscription.
+To complete these tasks, you require `Application.ReadWrite.Allpermission`.

 ### Azure:

 1. Login to Azure and set the right subscription